UK announces 15 open positions for Nigerians to apply in healthcare, others

-Up to £300k Salary: UK Needs Skilled Workers From Nigeria, Other to Apply for 15 High-Paying Roles
+Up to £300k Salary: UK Needs Skilled Workers From Nigeria, Others to Apply for 15 High-Paying Jobs

 - The UK has declared that it is aggressively looking for skilled workers to cover the substantial employment shortages

-- The list includes 15 variety of occupations that are in great demand due to a variety of factors
+- The list includes 15 different occupations that are in great demand due to a variety of factors, such as an aging workforce

 - A candidate-driven market is being created in many of these industries as a result of employers offering competitive pay